MartinChristiaan/video-trimmer-vibe/design.md

 When the trim is confirmed, the video as well as the start and stop positions are stored in a text file by the server.
 A seperate file should be used for each videos to store clips/trims.

 For now, generate a frontend for this which is styled beautifully, with a blue green gradient in the background.

+I would like every clip to have a thumbnail so that we can show the user a preview in the clip selection.
+Edit the backend, so that for all the clips it checks if there is a thumbnail, and if not it creates one.